Laying the Foundations for Generational Transition

 They’re also an opportunity to transfer confidence, trust, purpose, and wisdom across generations and that process can start today, one conversation at a time.

 At Bedrock we work closely with multigenerational families, helping them create and implement the right family governance framework to ensure good communication, sound decision-making and smooth generational transitions.
-To learn more about Bedrock’s approach to supporting generational transitions and long‑term family stewardship, please reach out to: info@bedrockgroup.com
+To learn more about Bedrock’s approach to supporting long‑term family stewardship, please reach out to: info@bedrockgroup.com

 Founder, Thorpe Scott Coaching and Advisory